The thyroid is a small gland that helps regulate a person’s metabolism by producing hormones.

 - some medications, such as lithium for bipolar disorder and sulfonylureas for diabetes

-- damaged or missing thyroid gland, often occurring from birth
+- a damaged or missing thyroid gland, often occurring from birth

 - too much or too little iodine intake in the diet